What does it mean to be healthy?

 - Mentally alert

 Since then I have resolved to intentionally live as healthy a lifestyle as possible.
-Granted, for me it is easier because I have had a harsh reality check.
+Granted, for me, it is easier because I have had a harsh reality check.
 I don’t always get it right but I live with awareness, purpose and intention as much as possible.
-My desire is for everybody else to do the same before it is too late.

 Through the RA, I have learned to tell what is and isn’t healthy and together with my medical background, this has formed the basis for what I choose to read and believe.

 Taking care of ourselves is more than vanity.
 It is essential to our well-being.
 We owe it to ourselves and to God, to take care of the precious gift He has given us.
 I don’t claim to be an expert, but I can talk from personal experience when I say, look after your health, we are not invincible.